Credentialing - What you need to know

 Is there a cost to become credentialed?

-There is currently a cost of $50 for the credentialing process which includes one year of Associate membership to Te Ao Maramatanga - New Zealand College of Mental Health Nurses
+There is currently a cost of $50 + GST for the credentialing process which includes one year of Associate membership to Te Ao Maramatanga - New Zealand College of Mental Health Nurses

 Other associated costs to the PHO/primary care nurse may be release time to participate in training and training costs

-Does this credentialing mean the RN will be a mental health nurse?
+Does this credentialing mean the nurse will be a mental health nurse?

-No. Credentialing means that an RN will have specific skills in basic mental health and addiction assessment and intervention, that will enhance their skill set in the primary setting.
+No. Credentialing means that a nurse will have specific skills in basic mental health and addiction assessment and intervention, that will enhance their skill set in the primary setting.
 This is not at the specialist level required for mental health nursing.

-Credentialing enables an RN to have their clinical knowledge and skills in mental health and addiction recognised by Te Ao Maramatanga - New Zealand College of Mental Health Nurses.
+Credentialing enables nurses to have their clinical knowledge and skills in mental health and addiction assessed and recognised by Te Ao Maramatanga - New Zealand College of Mental Health Nurses.

 As a credentialed nurse, they know their skills in mental health and addiction meet college credentialing standards and that they are supported to maintain and extend those skills in their workplace.

-Credentialed RNs will also be an associate member of the NZCMHN which extends their professional network and sources of up to date information to support best practice.
+Credentialed nurses will also be an associate member of the NZCMHN which extends their professional network and sources of up to date information to support best practice.

 What do employers need to do?